flaww1/CovidAPI/README.md

 Welcome to the COVID-19 Data Analysis and Visualization Project.
 This project was made for the integration of information systems class in my faculty and contains in-depth exploration and visual representation of COVID-19 data spanning on the year 2022, with a particular emphasis on European countries.
 The project leverages data processing techniques, system integration principles, and technologies to deliver comprehensive insights into the evolution of the pandemic.

 The API was made using C# .NET 6 and the front end using React (and some libraries).
-Testing was done with Postman and data was stored using MySQL and i documented my code with Doxygen/Swagger.
+Testing was done with Postman, data was stored using MySQL and i documented my code with Doxygen/Swagger.

 ## Key Features